DoctorMcKay/node-steam-user/README.md

 **Works when anonymous.** Requests access tokens for one or more apps or packages.
 These access tokens can be used with [`getProductInfo`](#productinfoapps-packages-callback).

 Access tokens are global.
 That is, everyone who has access to an app receives the same token.
 Tokens do not seem to expire.

+### getOwnedApps()

+**v3.3.0 or later is required to use this method**

+Returns an array of AppIDs which your account owns.
+This cannot be safely called until `appOwnershipCached` is emitted.

+`enablePicsCache` must be `true` to use this method.
+Otherwise, an `Error` will be thrown.

+### ownsApp(appid)
+- `appid` - A numeric AppID

+**v3.3.0 or later is required to use this method**

+Returns `true` if your account owns the specified AppID, or `false` if not.
+This cannot be safely called until `appOwnershipCached` is emitted.

+`enablePicsCache` must be `true` to use this method.
+Otherwise, an `Error` will be thrown.

+### getOwnedDepots()

+**v3.3.0 or later is required to use this method**

+Returns an array of depot IDs which your account owns.
+This cannot be safely called until `appOwnershipCached` is emitted.

+`enablePicsCache` must be `true` to use this method.
+Otherwise, an `Error` will be thrown.

+### ownsDepot(depotid)
+- `depotid` - A numeric depot ID

+**v3.3.0 or later is required to use this method**

+Returns `true` if your account owns the specified depot, or `false` if not.
+This cannot be safely called until `appOwnershipCached` is emitted.

+`enablePicsCache` must be `true` to use this method.
+Otherwise, an `Error` will be thrown.

+### getOwnedPackages()

+**v3.3.0 or later is required to use this method**

+Returns an array of package IDs which your account owns.
+If you logged in anonymously, this can be safely called immediately following logon.
+Otherwise, this cannot be safely called until `licenses` is emitted.

+### ownsPackage(packageid)
+- `packageid` - A numeric package ID

+**v3.3.0 or later is required to use this method**

+Returns `true` if your account owns the specified package ID, or `false` if not.
+If you logged in anonymously, this can be safely called immediately following logon.
+Otherwise, this cannot be safely called until `licenses` is emitted.

 ### setPersona(state[, name])
 - `state` - A value from `EPersonaState`